Home

 Just before Helen died in 1995 she signed an agreement with the Trust for Public Land to take over the stewardship of her property upon her death, with the idea of keeping Forest Farm open to the public.
 Today the Good Life Center serves as a clearinghouse for the Nearings' publications, as a model of sustainable living practices, as a social justice center, and as a gathering place for a summertime Speaker Series, hands- on workshops, educational programs and volunteer work parties.

-Join us Sundays at 4pm 2024 schedule
+Join us Sundays at 4pm in the Summer.
+New Schedule Coming Soon!

 The Forest Farm